JCC Brooklyn North Williamsburg

 This is a question that is very difficult to answer.
 The CDC has noted that children with underlying medical conditions such as diabetes, asthma, heart conditions, and breathing issues face a much greater risk of complications from COVID-19.
 While the decision of whether to send your child to school is, of course, a personal one, we must note the severity and the risk associated with school for everyone.

 Parents or caregivers will wait outside in a socially distanced manner.
 Children will be dropped off at the front door.
 Parents and caregivers will not be allowed to enter the building; only staff members, cleaning staff and other central staff will be permitted to enter.
 Staff members will be taking each child’s temperatures using a non-touch thermometer and parents will be asked to complete a daily health questionnaire about health and well-being at home.
 Staff members will also undergo daily temperature checks and health checks.
 Each classroom will have their own drop off/pick up time to observe social distancing.
-Upon arrival, staff and children will change their shoes in the lobby and children will be taken to the bathroom to wash their hands before they go into the classrooms.
+Students shoes will be sprayed with a safe disinfectant spray upon arrival to school.
+Children will be taken to the bathroom to wash their hands before they go into the classrooms.
 Staff members will wear face masks and gloves when assisting children.

-Students will not be required to wear face masks.
+Students will be encouraged to wear face masks

 We will be getting rid of cloth toys that are harder to clean and will instead put out more toys that are easy to sanitize throughout the day.